gingerwilliams/react-hooks/README.md

 dev mock: cross-env to run offline

-## Hooks
+## Hooks Best Practices

--   ! hooks cannot be inside of conditionals or loops
+-   Hooks cannot be used in control flow statements
 -   They must be in the same order every time
+-   Never put a hook inside of an if statement
+-   Never put a hook inside of a loop

 ## useState